rhopp/che-functional-tests/README.md

-# Che end-to-end tests
+# Che functional tests
-Che end-to-end tests verify capabilities of Che IDE.
-Earlier tests were more end-to-end focused (one big use case), now it is split into several test cases and it is concepted ore like functional tests.
+Che functional tests verify capabilities of Che IDE.
+Earlier tests were more end-to-end focused (one big use case), now it is split into several test cases and it is concepted more like functional tests.

 ## Prerequisites
-- Running Che server on an OpenShift with properly set up Che server.
-That means the Che server is running with configuration compatible with the runtime configuration of the running Che starter
+- Running Che server on OpenShift.
+That means the Che server is running with configuration compatible with the runtime configuration of Che starter
-- Che starter - It is not necessary having it running - if you don't specify any URL where Che starter is available, then it will be automatically cloned from GH and started
+- Che starter _(optional)_ - It is not necessary to run Che starter - if you don't specify any URL where Che starter is available, then it will be automatically cloned from GH and started.
+Otherwise Che starter located at your URL will be used

 ## Test execution
+Tests can run locally against minishift or against a remote OpenShift instance.
+To run tests locally, for its successfull execution you have to modify your local Che to support Bayesian, because it won't work OOTB.
+To have Bayesian working locally, please set up local OpenShift instance to copy the remote instance where Bayesian is running.
+Otherwise, if Bayesian is not set up properly, _PomTestCase_ test class will fail.

-Run `mvn clean verify` with arguments listed below to run all tests.
+To run tests execute `mvn clean verify` with arguments listed below to run all tests.
 ### Execution arguments
-- _preserveWorkspace_ - **optional**, default false; set to true if you want to keep workspace after tests (for further manual work)
-- _cheStarterURL_ - **optional**; URL of Che starter which is called to handle Che, if not provided, source code of Che started is cloned from git repo, build via maven build and started locally
+There are 2 ways how to run tests.
+Each of the following contains complete list of required and optional parameters.
+**Run tests with fresh new workspace**
-- _openShiftMasterURL_ - **required**; URL of OpenShift master which is passed to Che starter
+- _openShiftMasterURL_ - **required**; URL of OpenShift master where Che server is running
-- _keycloakToken_ - **required**; token to authenticate via keycloak, without Bearer prefix
+- _keycloakToken_ - **required**; token to authenticate using Keycloak; token should be without the 'Bearer' prefix
+- _osioUsername_ - **required**; required if workspace use authentication in front of it (if you dont't have customized Che build)
+- _osioPassword_ - **required**; required if workspace use authentication in front of it (if you dont't have customized Che build)
-- _openShiftNamespace_ - **optional**, default 'eclipse-che'; project on OpenShift where Che is running
+- _openShiftNamespace_ - **required**; project on OpenShift where Che is running; default is 'eclipse-che', but this is suitable only when running on minishift
+- _cheStarterURL_ - **optional**; URL of Che starter which is called to handle Che; if not provided, Che starter is started in set up step of these tests
+- _preserveWorkspace_ - **optional**, default false; set to true if you want to keep workspace after tests execution

-Alternatively, you can run tests against an existing Che workspace using its URL
+**Run tests against an existing workspace**
 - _cheWorkspaceUrl_ - **required**, URL of existing and running Che workspace
-- _osioUsername_ - **optional**; required if workspace use authentication in front of it (if you dont't have customized Che build)
+- _osioUsername_ - **required**; required if workspace use authentication in front of it (if you dont't have customized Che build)
-- _osioPassword_ - **optional**; required if workspace use authentication in front of it (if you dont't have customized Che build)
+- _osioPassword_ - **required**; required if workspace use authentication in front of it (if you dont't have customized Che build)

 All before-mentioned properties are possible to set using `arquillian.xml` file.
 To do so, use an extension part with the qualifier `che`.: